 - Preheat the oven to 350°, preferably on convection.

 - On a floured surface, roll out the dough to a 13-inch round a scant 1/4 inch thick.
 (I lightly flour the dough and roll it out between sheets of plastic wrap or on a floured silicone pastry mat.)

 - Fit the dough into a 10-inch glass pie plate (I used a 9-inch deep dish ceramic pie plate) and (trim the overhang to 3/4 inch).
 Fold the dough under itself and crimp decoratively.
 Refrigerate the pie shell for 10 minutes.

 - Crumple up a large sheet of parchment paper (this is a trick to allow it to fit more snugly in the pie dish).
-Line the pie shell with parchment paper and then foil; fill with pie weights or dried beans.
+Line the pie shell with the parchment paper and then foil; fill with pie weights or dried beans.
 Place on a rimmed cookie sheet.
 Bake in the center of the oven until nearly set, about 20 to 25 minutes.

 - Remove the foil and weights, discard the parchment, and bake until the crust is pale golden, about 10 minutes longer.
 Let cool slightly.

 - In a medium bowl, whisk the egg yolks with 1/2 cup of the sugar, the cornstarch, cinnamon, cloves and salt until smooth.